mweskott/nse-nettime-client/README.md

 ### Task number aliases

 Task numbers are sometimes a bit inconvenient.
-To improve booking performance you can define task number alieses as strings and use them in booking command.
+To improve booking performance you can define task number alieses as strings and use them in the booking command.

 > nettime -c myconfig.json book pfefferminzia.cosulting 08:00 16:00

-You hafe to define task number aliases in the configuration file.
+You have to define task number aliases in the configuration file.

 ## API
 [TBD]